-- Documentation Required: - Facility is able to prove through documented record keeping that they reuse and/or recycle process wastewater as process water.
+- o Facility is able to prove through documented record keeping that they reuse and/or recycle process wastewater as process water.
 Please refer back to documentation in the Water section to evaluate whether the percentages provided here are correct based on water withdrawal and the water balance (if applicable) - o List of water reduction achievements according to: - The location where water is captured for recycling - the location where recycled water is used - flow diagram of the recycling process

-- Management and responsible employees can describe/demonstrate how wastewater is reused and/or recycled as process water - Inspection Things to Physically Look For: - o Observation of the equipment in place for the reuse / recycling of process water - Detailed descriptions of the equipment (function, benefits for the water consumption, age, maintenance, etc.) - o Please take a picture of the equipment - Confirm that all reject wastewater goes through treatment (as recorded in the previous questions above) before discharge
+Management and responsible employees can describe/demonstrate how wastewater is reused and/or recycled as process water

+- o Observation of the equipment in place for the reuse / recycling of process water - o Detailed descriptions of the equipment (function, benefits for the water consumption, age, maintenance, etc.) - o Please take a picture of the equipment - Confirm that all reject wastewater goes through treatment (as recorded in the previous questions above) before discharge